TriLab-bioinf/WORKSHOP2024_1/workshop_outline.md

 *What is a Linux variable*

-A Linux variable is a character string that can holds numeric or character values (e.g. 'Hello', 12, 'Hello World').
+A Linux variable is a character string that can hold numeric or character values (e.g. 'Hello', 12, 'Hello World').
 They are defined with an '=' sign like this:
 ```
 I_am_a_variable=12
 VARIABLE2='Hello World'